What is a cryptocurrency? How does cryptocurrency work? What are the different types of cryptocurrency?

 The cryptocurrency market

-The definition of market cap in cryptocurrency is similar to the definition in traditional securities.
+The definition of market cap in cryptocurrency is similar to the definition in other financial markets.

 In the stock market, the market cap is defined as the value of security derived from multiplying the price of outstanding stock shares and the current stock price.